some-username-here1/motd-adblock/README.md

 Mac isn't supported yet due to the lack of having a Mac computer myself; but any gained support for Mac is very much appreciated!

+## Are there any special requirements for this?
+None at all, besides requiring Administrator privileges to inject the code.

 ## But why though?
 ~~why not?~~